-Title: Student Code of Conduct Policy
+Title: STUDENT Conduct Policy

+Policy Number: SA 16/2018

-Policy Number: AA 31/ 2018 Effective Date: 15 January, 2018
+Effective Date: 2018

-Issuing Authority: University Academic Board
+Issuing Authority: Academic Board

 1. PRELUDE

 The world in which we live is fragile, yet full of possibilities.
 If the fundamental principles of personal behavior are applied by all, those possibilities will become realities to a point that dazzle us with awe.
 Each member of the university community, student, faculty and staff, is responsible to establish a value system that develops habits for effective living.